cberez/FMMOryxBundle/README.markdown

 The Oryx open source project provides simple, real-time large-scale machine learning / predictive analytics infrastructure.
 It is built on the [Apache Mahout libraries](http://mahout.apache.org/) and represents a unified continuation of the [Myrrix](http://myrrix.com) and
 [cloudera/ml](https://github.com/cloudera/ml) projects.
 You can check it out [here](https://github.com/cloudera/oryx).

 This bundle helps to interface with the Oryx Collaborative filtering and Recommendation services.
+It is built on top of [Guzzle](https://github.com/guzzle/guzzle) and inspired by [michelsalib's](https://github.com/michelsalib) [BCCMyrrixBundle](https://github.com/michelsalib/BCCMyrrixBundle) and [bcc-myrrix](https://github.com/michelsalib/bcc-myrrix) projects.

 Installation & configuration
 ----------------------